komal98/navigating-unemployment-landscape/README.md

 We collected data on tech layoffs by scraping the Airtable table from "Layoffs.fyi", a comprehensive database providing real-time information about layoffs in the tech industry.

 ## Methodology
-We used various data analysis and visualization techniques to explore the dataset.
+We used various data analysis and visualization techniques to explore the retrived data from the above data sources.
 The methodologies applied include [list of methodologies].

 ## Results
 Our analysis revealed that [brief summary of the results].
-For more detailed results, please refer to the [name of the file with detailed results].
+For more detailed results, please refer to the report [Final Report].

 ## Conclusion
 In conclusion, [summary of the findings and their implications].